The Real Reason Cats Are Always Licking Themselves

 Cat saliva is thought to contain enzymes that turn it into a natural antibiotic.
 If your cat licks a wound, it may be guarding against infection.
-Always see your veterinarian if your cat sustains an injury.
+Regardless, you should always see your veterinarian if your cat sustains an injury.

 Familiar cats will groom each other as a sign of affection.
 Think of it as a kitty kiss, since it involves saliva exchange and mutual trust.

 To promote these qualities, feed your cat food that contains quality natural ingredients, essential nutrients and amino acids.
-Visit your veterinarian twice a year to stay ahead of common problems, and establish a daily brushing routine with your cat.
-“Both Cats and owners should look forward to this productive time together,” says Dr. Jane Brunt, a veterinarian at the Cat Hospital at Towson, in Baltimore.
+Visit your veterinarian regularly to stay ahead of common problems, and establish a daily brushing routine with your cat.
+“Both cats and owners should look forward to this productive time together,” says Dr. Jane Brunt, a veterinarian at the Cat Hospital at Towson, in Baltimore.